-Clarksville Montgomery County

-Ajax Turner Senior Citizen's Center, Inc.

-Audited Financial Statements and Other Information

-For the Years Ended June 30, 2019 and 2018
+Clarksville Montgomery County Ajax Turner Senior Citizen's Center, Inc. Audited Financial Statements and Other Information For the Years Ended June 30, 2020 and 2019

 Page

 Introductory Section

 Schedule of Board of Directors and Management (unaudited) 1

 Financial Section

 Independent Auditor's Report 2 - 3

 Management's Discussion and Analysis (unaudited) 4 - 7

 Statements of Net Position 8

 Statements of Revenues, Expenses and Changes in Net Position 9

 Statements of Cash Flows 10 - 11

 Notes to Financial Statements 12 - 16

 Independent Auditor's Report on Internal Control

 Over Financial Reporting and on Compliance and

 Other Matters Based on an Audit of

 Financial Statements Performed in Accordance

 with Government Auditing Standards 17 - 18

 Schedule of Prior Year Findings and Responses 19

-Schedule of Current Year Findings and Responses 20

-Management's Corrective Action Plan 21

-Clarksville Montgomery County Ajax Turner Senior Citizen's Center, Inc. Schedule of Board of Directors and Management (Unaudited) June 30, 2019
+Clarksville Montgomery County Ajax Turner Senior Citizen's Center, Inc. Schedule of Board of Directors and Management (Unaudited) June 30, 2020